OrienteerBAP/Orienteer-Guidebook/about_orienteer.md

 # About Orienteer

-Orienteer is a
+Orienteer is a development framework for building databases and implementing data warehouses of any complexity.

-Scalable
-Visual

-database
-The document+graph approach
-Built on top of  OrientDB
+Orienteer is built on top of the [OrientDB database](http://orientdb.com/), which is No-SQL based and implements [document+graph approach](http://orientdb.com/docs/last/Tutorial-Introduction-to-the-NoSQL-world.html).
+On the top of OrientDB, Orienteer adds the following values:
+* GUI for managing the database
+* ...

+**Orienteer total key benefits**
+Enhanced Business Intelligence
+Saves Time
+Big Data oriented
+Enhanced Data Quality and Consistency
+Open Source
+Easy to Install and Use
+High Return on Investment

-Orienteer is a Java Servlet 3.1 web application.
+**Technically** Orienteer is a Java Servlet 3.1 web application.

 Benefits https://github.com/OrienteerDW/Orienteer/wiki/Benefits
 Road Map https://github.com/OrienteerDW/Orienteer/wiki/Road-Map